brootaylor/brootaylor-v2/sites/eleventy/README.md

 # [Eleventy](https://www.11ty.dev/) version of brootaylor.com

-The website is comprised of static files built using the fabulous [Eleventy](https://www.11ty.io/) (SSG), configurable [NPM](https://docs.npmjs.com/cli/npm) build scripts, global data configuration, [Sass](https://sass-lang.com/) powered CSS system and [rollup.js](https://rollupjs.org/) to bundle JavaScript modules.
+This version of the website is comprised of static files built using the fabulous [Eleventy](https://www.11ty.io/) (SSG), configurable [NPM](https://docs.npmjs.com/cli/npm) build scripts, global data configuration, [Sass](https://sass-lang.com/) powered CSS system and [rollup.js](https://rollupjs.org/) to bundle JavaScript modules.
 Much of the content is also available offline thanks to a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers).

 It's deployed by and hosted with [Netlify](https://www.netlify.com/).